 WHY FOOD, FUEL AND FIELD?

-Global demand for food and fuel is rising, and the push and pull for resources has serious ramiﬁcations for our country’s economic prosperity.
-What’s more, we all eat, so we all have a stake in how our food is produced In the Midwest, in particular, today’s emerging agenda for agriculture is headlined by climate change, food safety, biofuel production, animal welfare, water quality, and sustainability.
-By examining these local, regional and national issues and their implications with in-depth and unbiased reporting, Harvest is filling a critical information void.
+Global demand for food and fuel is rising, and the push and pull for resources has serious ramiﬁcations for all of us.
+We all eat, so we all have a stake in how our food is produced.
+We examine issues like climate change, food safety, biofuel production, animal welfare, water quality, and sustainability with in-depth and unbiased reporting.
 See a list of the journalism awards we've won.

 HOW WE REPORT

 Most Harvest Public Media stories begin with radio — regular reports are aired on our member stations in the Midwest.
-But Harvest also explores issues through online analyses, television documentaries and features, podcasts, photography, video, blogs and social networking.
+Harvest also explores issues through online analyses, television documentaries, video, and on social media.
 We are committed to the highest journalistic standards.
 Click here to read our ethics policy.

 Harvest Public Media is a Local Journalism Center launched in 2010 with the support of a grant from the Corporation for Public Broadcasting.
 Today, the collaboration is supported by the Harvest Public Media partner stations, as well as by media outlets that pay for access to Harvest Public Media's work.
 In the future, we hope to also incorporate funding contributions from underwriters and individuals.